bstiffler582/NEM_2024_SDT/lab_git_jenkins.md

 The agent will be responsible for executing our build and test processes.
 With common software stacks, build agents are often small, transient containers or virtual machines that are quickly deployed as needed and then cleaned up.
 Since we are building for TwinCAT, we need an agent that has both the TwinCAT realtime and XAE (or Visual Studio).

-> There is an implicit agent, "Built-In Node" that runs on the same machine as the Jenkins server.
-Since we are running everything locally, this is perfectly sufficient to use.
-We will go through the process of creating and running an agent manually just to demonstrate.

 1. "Set up an agent"
 2. Give the new node a name, e.g. `TcAgent`
     - Select "Permanent Agent"